thoelkef/visualstudio-docs.de-de/docs/vs-2015/modeling/how-to-add-a-drag-and-drop-handler.md

 - <xref:Microsoft.VisualStudio.Modeling.Diagrams.ShapeElement.OnDoubleClick%2A> – Diese Methode wird aufgerufen, wenn der Benutzer auf die Form oder das Diagramm doppelklickt.

-   Weitere Informationen finden Sie unter Gewusst [wie: Abfangen eines Klick auf eine Form oder einen Decorator](../modeling/how-to-intercept-a-click-on-a-shape-or-decorator.md).
+   For more information, see [How to: Intercept a Click on a Shape or Decorator](../modeling/how-to-intercept-a-click-on-a-shape-or-decorator.md).

   Definieren Sie `IsAcceptableDropItem(e)`, um zu bestimmen, ob das gezogene Element akzeptiert werden kann, und "ProcessDragDropItem(e)", um das Modell zu aktualisieren, wenn das Element abgelegt wird.
 Diese Methoden müssen das Element zuerst aus den Ereignisargumenten extrahieren.
-Weitere Informationen hierzu finden Sie unter Gewusst wie: beziehen [eines Verweises auf das gezogene Element](#extracting).
+For information about how to do that, see [How to get a reference to the dragged item](#extracting).

-## <a name="MEF"></a>Definieren von Gesten Handlern mit MEF
+## <a name="MEF"></a> Defining Gesture Handlers by using MEF
  Mit MEF (Managed Extensibility Framework) können Sie Komponenten definieren, die mit minimaler Konfiguration installiert werden können.
 Weitere Informationen finden Sie unter [Übersicht über das Managed Extensibility Framework](https://msdn.microsoft.com/library/6c61b4ec-c6df-4651-80f1-4854f8b14dde).

 #### <a name="to-define-a-mef-gesture-handler"></a>So definieren Sie einen MEF-Gestenhandler

-1. Fügen Sie die **mefextension** -Dateien, die in [Erweitern Ihrer DSL mithilfe von MEF](../modeling/extend-your-dsl-by-using-mef.md)beschrieben werden, zu Ihrem **DSL** -und **dslpackage** -Projekt hinzu.
+1. Add to your **Dsl** and **DslPackage** projects the **MefExtension** files that are described in [Extend your DSL by using MEF](../modeling/extend-your-dsl-by-using-mef.md).

 2. Jetzt können Sie einen Gestenhandler als MEF-Komponente definieren: